-Field review of appraisal is performed through the regular inspection of subject properties.
-Ratio studies are preferred method for measuring performance.
+Field review of appraisal was performed through the regular re-inspection of subject properties.
+Ratio studies were the preferred method for measuring performance.
 The results of the performance measures used indicated the validity of the appraisal models used.
 Appraisers perform ratio studies annually, though in reality data for ratio studies on multi-family properties is limited in Ochiltree County.

-Appraisal results are tested annually by the Property Tax Division of the Comptroller of Public Accounts for the State of Texas.
-Appraisal methods and procedures are also reviewed by the Property Tax Division.
-Performance is also measured through comparison with valid single-property appraisal submitted for staff review.
+Appraisal results were tested annually by the Property Tax Division of the Comptroller of Public Accounts for the State of Texas.
+Appraisal methods and procedures were also reviewed by the Property Tax Division.
+Performance was also measured through comparison with valid single-property appraisal submitted for staff review.

-Commercial/Industrial Property 2016 Mass Appraisal Report
+Commercial/Industrial Property 2017 Mass Appraisal Report